stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ## What About Dependencies Between Components?

-This tooling does not specify or enforce any dependencies between infrastructure components.
-You are free to run operations on separate components in parallel whenever you believe that this is safe.
+This tooling deliberately does not specify or enforce any dependencies between infrastructure components.
+Dependency orchestration is a major feature of [Terramate](https://terramate.io/docs/), [Terragrunt](https://terragrunt.com/), [stacks in HCP Terraform](https://developer.hashicorp.com/terraform/language/stacks) and similar tools.
+Here, you are free to implement dependencies in whatever way that you choose.
+For example, you can create your own Taskfiles that call the supplied tasks, write a script, define jobs for your CI system, or use [Terramate](https://terramate.io/docs/).

+The absence of a required dependency system means that you can run operations on separate components in parallel whenever you believe that this is safe.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.
 Similarly, there are no restrictions on how you run tasks on multiple units.
 You can use any method that can call Task several times with the required variables.
-For example, you can create your own Taskfiles that call the supplied tasks, write a script, or define jobs for your CI system.

-> This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
-I do not currently test with the stacks feature.
-This feature is specific to HCP, and not available in OpenTofu.

 ## Suggestions About Names